Thursday 28th January proved to be what can best be described as one of those life-changing moments.

 I’m experiencing a sugar craving I’ve been for a run and I need to satisfy it but I can’t reach for the biscuits or a packet of crisps.

-I’ve had so much salad this week I’ll start to turn into a rabbit and there have been times when I swear I could eat the carpet.
+I’ve had so much salad this week I’m afraid I’ll turn into a rabbit.

 Day 11- Monday

-I’m actually tired today, not much rest at the weekend and I feel down.
+I am feeling tired I didn’t get much rest at the weekend and I feel down.

-I want half-term to come so I can think and plan my eating requirements.
+I want school half-term so I can think and plan my eating requirements.

 Is this what it is like to be a diabetic?
 Constantly monitoring what you can eat?

-Will I ever be able to actually enjoy food again without having to think what is in it, where has it been made and will it harm me?
+Will I be able to enjoy food again having to think what is in it, where has it been made and will it harm me?

 Day 14 – Thursday

-The yeast diet has been easier it is mainly bread, there are whole host of other foods but not what you might eat everyday.
-Although I am missing marmite.
+The yeast diet has been easier to manage as it consists mainly of bread and there are a host of other foods but not what you might eat every day.

-It sounds so regimented and organised with no spontaneity.
+It sounds so regimented and organised and no spontaneity.

-I’m use to either grabbing a healthy snack or sandwich or going without altogether but now I can’t do that it is too risky and the consequences on my body could be grave.
+I’m used to grabbing a healthy snack or sandwich or going without altogether but now I can’t do that it is too risky and the consequences on my body are too great.

 This morning started very early followed by a fitness class and now I’m tired and irritable.

-The cafe downstairs at work has had a revamp and the food is unbelievable but I can’t eat any of it.
-I have to ask the head chef what foods he has cooked that don’t have sugar and yeast.
+The cafe at work is great and the food is unbelievable but I can’t eat any of it.
+I ask the head chef what foods don’t have sugar and yeast.

-I settle for a parsnip and apple soup with bread I shouldn’t have the bread but I’m desperate, also it looks more like that soft red pepper ciabatta.
+I settle for a parsnip and apple soup with the bread I shouldn’t have the bread but I’m desperate; although it looks more like soft red pepper ciabatta.

-I know I may pay the penalty for this slip up later with a jabbing pain in my left side and feeling sick, but I don’t care.
+I know I may pay the penalty for this slip up later with a jabbing pain on my left side and feeling sick, but I don’t care.

 I want to taste real bread again.
-I feel hunger but I know it really is sugar withdrawal.
+I am hungry but I know it is sugar withdrawal.

-I’m still not able to concentrate 100% but I’ve noticed things are changing.
+I’m unable to concentrate fully but I’ve noticed things are changing.

-My ever so white tongue with grooves and edges on the side are lessening.
+My white tongue with grooves and edges is lessening.

-Maybe this candida albicans is real after all and not having sugar and yeast in my diet is beginning to have an impact on my body.
+Maybe candida is real and not having sugar and yeast in my diet is beginning to have an impact on my body.

-I’ve read more and discovered it could be 1-3 years before my gut flora is back in balance and if I fall off the wagon it could easily flare up again.
+I’ve read more and discovered it could be one to three years before my gut flora is back in balance and if I fall off the wagon it could flare up.